google/smccc/README.md

 This crate provides support for the Arm SMC Calling Convention version 1.4, including standard Arm Architecture Calls constants, and version 1.1 of the Arm Power State Coordination Interface (PSCI).
-It includes constants, functions to make the calls (on aarch64 targets), and error types.
+It includes constants, functions to make the calls (on aarch32 and aarch64 targets), and error types.

 Note that the PSCI and SMCCC arch calls may be made via either HVC or SMC.
 You can choose which one to use by passing either `Hvc` or `Smc` as a type parameter to the relevant function.